EULIS Cool Science,Environmental Changes,Natural Science What is the Greenhouse Effect?

 The truth is, the greenhouse effect isn’t as prevalent as we think.
 A greenhouse effect occurs when the Earth’s atmosphere traps the sun’s heat radiating back out into space, causing the Earth to warm up.
 However, the Earth also experiences natural greenhouse effects naturally, such as when our globe is tilted away from the sun or when we block the sun’s rays with the Earth’s atmosphere.
 The greenhouse effect is also created by certain gases that release heat, such as methane, carbon dioxide, and nitrous oxide.

-Have you ever noticed that when you stay out in the sun during daylight hours that your body temperature increases?
+Have you ever noticed that when you stay out in the sun during daylight hours your body temperature increases?
 This increase in body temperature is your body’s way of keeping you warm.
 This increase in body temperature is known as the “greenhouse effect.”
-Increased levels of greenhouse gases in the earth’s atmosphere trap heat from the sun, preventing it from entering the atmosphere and keeping the Earth’s surface an average temperature warmer.
+Increased levels of greenhouse gases in the Earth’s atmosphere trap heat from the sun, preventing it from entering the atmosphere and keeping the Earth’s surface an average temperature warmer.

 How Does the Greenhouse Effect Work?